Netcracker/KubeMarine/documentation/Troubleshooting.md

 # Troubleshooting Tools

-This section describes the additional tools that Kubemarine provides for convenient troubleshooting of various issues.
+This section describes the additional tools that KubeMarine provides for convenient troubleshooting of various issues.

 ## etcdctl script